braydonf/nostr-key-change/specification.md

 * Every client SHOULD make either a private or public attestation when receiving a Recovery Keys Setup Event for pubkeys that they follow.
 The default SHOULD BE private.
 The client SHOULD provide user interaction to make attestations public or private.
 * The attestations SHOULD be stored locally to verify a possible future Key Migration and Revocation Event.
-* Any future events of this kind MUST NOT be automatically accepted and considered verified as it could be from an attacker due to a compromised or stolen private key.
+* Any future events of this kind MUST NOT be automatically accepted and considered verified as it could be from an attacker due to a compromised or stolen private key, it could ALSO be the honest event.
 * Clients MAY PROVIDE a manual verification process that can be verified through a side-channel to be able to independently replace the Recovery Keys Setup Event.
 * Clients SHOULD implement a user interface to help prevent accidental broadcasts of this event.
 * Relays MAY STORE multiple events from a pubkey of this kind.